https://cdn.gabb.com/wp-content/uploads/2023/03/4-parenting-styles-redesign-1.png

 Children also benefit from high parental involvement in their internet activities.
 Parents provide flexible and personalized rules for a child’s use of the internet, tailoring expectations to each child’s needs and allowing children to provide input to the rules and consequences.

-Authoritarian Parenting Style: Low Love, High Expectations
+Authoritarian Parenting Style: Low Warmth, High Expectations

 Authoritarian caregivers have high parental expectations for their children, but don’t show them the same support and encouragement as authoritative parents do.
-Also coined tiger parenting, these caregivers hold inflexible parental control and are described as “harsh, unresponsive, and rigid” [6]
+Also coined tiger parenting, these caregivers hold inflexible parental control and are described as “harsh, unresponsive, and rigid.”

 While authoritative parents encourage their children to explore and create their own identities, authoritarian parents use their position as a form of control.
 They withhold approval, use sarcasm, or ridicule their children to make them behave properly.